powsybl/powsybl-core/docs/grid_exchange_formats/cgmes/export.md

 If the dependencies have to be updated automatically (see parameter **iidm.export.cgmes.update-dependencies** below), the exported instance files will contain metadata models where:
 * Updated SSH for IGMs supersedes the original ones and depends on the original EQ from IGMs.
-* Updated TP for IGMs supersedes the original ones and depends on the original EQ from IGMs and TP_BD.
+* Updated TP for the CGM depends on the original EQ from IGMs and TP_BD.
 * Updated SV for the CGM depends on the updated SSH from IGMs and on the original TP and TP_BD from IGMs.

 The filenames of the exported instance files will follow the pattern: